boopesh07/Endeavor-SO-Processor/README.md

 - MongoDB with Motor (async driver)
 - Python httpx for API requests
 - Pandas for CSV generation
+- OpenAI API for field normalization

 ### Frontend
 - React
 - React Router for navigation
 - React Bootstrap for UI
 - Axios for API communication
 - React Dropzone for file uploads